BA in Public Policy

 Theories and Practices of Social Justice

-Racial and Ethnic Groups a
+Racial and Ethnic Groups b

-Social Inequalities a
+Social Inequalities b

-Sociology of Politics a
+Sociology of Politics b

 a